sketch0395/un-dashboard/README.md

 ## Network Topology Visualization

-UN-Dashboard provides multiple ways to visualize your network:
+Nexus Control provides multiple ways to visualize your network:

 ### Visualization Types
 - **Circular View**: Displays devices in a radial layout, grouped by category, vendor, or scan source